On This Day In Judy Garland’s Life And Career – January 29

 Check out The Judy Room’s Spotlight on Meet Me In St. Louis here.

 January 29, 1945: Filming on The Harvey Girls continued on the “Interior Dormitory” and “Interior R.R.
 Engine and Train” sets.
-Time called: 1:00 p.m.; Judy arrived at 2:00 p.m.; dismissed 5:55 p.m.
+Time called: 1:00 p.m.; Judy arrived at 2:00 p.m.; dismissed at 5:55 p.m.

-Published on this date was this note in Erksine Johnson’s column about Judy’s already well-known issues being on time at the studio.
+Published on this date was this note in Erksine Johnson’s column about Judy’s already well-known issues of being on time at the studio.

 Check out The Judy Room’s Filmography Pages on The Harvey Girls here.